Ecuadorian–Peruvian territorial dispute: Gran Colombia–Peru conflict

-The Gran Colombia federation dissolved during 1830 because of political struggles between regions which strengthened after Bolivar's resignation.
+The Gran Colombia federation dissolved in 1830 because of political struggles between regions which strengthened after Bolívar's resignation.
 Ecuador was born as a country on May 13, 1830, and began its separate existence with the adoption of a Constitution on September 23, 1830.
 According to this constitution, the Republic of Ecuador was composed of the provinces of Azuay, Guayas and Quito.
 These provinces later divided into the many provinces that exist today in Ecuador.

 Confusion about Gran Colombia

 The term Gran Colombia is used today to refer to the federation that was formed between the Republics of Ecuador, Colombia (with Panama) and Venezuela before 1830.
 However, Gran Colombia is an anachronistic term, as the country was simply referred to as Colombia, which is clear, for example, by looking at original documentation of the many treaties signed between Colombia and Peru before 1830.

 In Peru, the dissolution of Gran Colombia is seen as a country ceasing to exist, giving way to the formation of new nation states that had nothing to do with the original federation.
 The significant implication of this view is that the treaties Peru had signed with Gran Colombia were voided, as the country in question no longer existed, and was replaced with three new states, the Republic of New Granada (which subsequently changed its name to Republic of Colombia), the Republic of Venezuela and the Republic of Ecuador.

 An alternative view is that Ecuador and Venezuela separated from the Gran Colombia Federation (from Colombia in actuality) and inherited any treaties that Gran Colombia had signed with Peru as they applied to their corresponding territories.
 There are indications that Colombia itself maintained this position.
-On the surface, it seems far-fetched that the Republic of Colombia after 1830 is a different country from the Republic of Colombia before 1830, even though they shared a capital city, a subset of territory and much of their citizenry.
-Additionally, the argument that border treaties are voided when federations are dissolved does not appear to have substantial merit and is clearly conflict-prone.